yugure-orca/whirlpool-stream-doc/README.md

 You can try the following "DEMO" endpoint.
 But its concurrency is 1, so connection will be closed when another request is made.

+🙏 Please use this endpoint only as a "taste" of the Whirlpool Stream.
+If you like the functionality of the Whirlpool Stream, obtain your own APIKEY.

 | Protocol           | Endpoint                                                   |
 | ------------------ | ---------------------------------------------------------- |